PR for Your Business

 - Creates a credible media profile for a company figurehead, e.g. a CEO, chairman, managing director

-At ibd-uk we have an advisor bank of PR experts.
+At ibd we have an adviser bank of PR experts.
 Our advisors have vast experience of PR for business to business (B2B) and consumers (B2C), in the private sector, public sector and in not-for-profit organisations and CIC’s.
 We can cover any sector and specialism and tailor our support in response to your marketing requirements.

-- The first step is for you to write a PR brief for a prospective ibd-uk advisor, whether you have a one-off project or have a longer-term, on-going requirement.
+- The first step is for you to write a PR brief for a prospective ibd adviser, whether you have a one-off project or have a longer-term, on-going requirement.

 Need to know more?